GE

 Typical UK range50–80%85–105%

-Watch the expense ratio separately.
-If an insurer's combined ratio is rising, work out whether the problem is claims (loss ratio) or costs (expense ratio).
-Rising claims costs may be an industry-wide issue driven by inflation or regulation — the FCA's whiplash reforms of 2021, for example, were designed partly to reduce motor loss ratios.
-Rising expenses, by contrast, may signal management inefficiency specific to that company.
+• Isolate the expense ratio.
+If the combined ratio is rising, figure out whether it's claims (industry-wide problem) or expenses (management-specific problem).
+Rising claims costs may be inflation or regulation — the FCA's whiplash reforms of 2021 were explicitly designed to reduce motor loss ratios.
+Rising expenses are almost always a company's own fault.

-Consider the investment return.
-An insurer reporting a combined ratio of 102% but generating a 6% return on its investment portfolio may still be highly profitable overall.
-The combined ratio tells you about underwriting only — the total picture includes investment income, which for large UK insurers like Aviva or Legal & General can be substantial.
+• Check the investment return.
+An insurer with a 102% combined ratio and a 6% portfolio return might still be highly profitable.
+The combined ratio only measures underwriting.
+The full picture includes investment income — substantial for large UK insurers like Aviva and Legal & General.

-This article is for informational purposes only and does not constitute regulated financial advice.
-If you are considering purchasing insurance products or investing in insurance company shares, consult a qualified financial adviser.
+This article is for informational purposes only and does not constitute financial advice.
+You should seek independent financial advice before making any investment decisions.

 Conclusion